isomerpages/govtech-gobusiness-main/_covid-faqs/workplace-safe-management-measures.md

 ---
 title: Workplace Safe Management Measures
 permalink: /covid-faqs/
-accordions:
-  - accordion:
+accordion:
-    letter: a
-    data:
-    - title: Who do the requirements for Safe Management Measures apply to?
+  - title: What should I do if I have not received an exemption?
+Am I allowed to continue running my business?
     content: |
-            All businesses allowed to operate are required to comply with the Safe Management Measures (SMMs) for workplaces as well as the SMMs for their sector/activity.
+      Please suspend your business operations until you have received official approval of your exemption application via email.

 ---

 ### Workplace Safe Management Measures

-{% include accordion.html letter="a" %}
+{% include accordion.html %}

 [Back to Covid-19 Overview](/covid/)